-Jennifer is completing her Ph.D. in Operations Management at Georgia Institute of Technology’s Scheller School of Business.
+Jennifer received her Ph.D. in Operations Management from Georgia Institute of Technology’s Scheller School of Business.
+She was a Best PhD Dissertation Award Finalist for the INFORMS (Institute for Operations Research and the Management Sciences) in the Technology, Innovation Management, Entrepreneurship Section and a Best PhD Dissertation Award Finalist for the ISPIM (International Society for Professional Innovation Management).
+Jennifer spent 10 years in industry prior to beginning her academic career.
 She holds a B.S.E in Chemical Engineering from the University of Pennsylvania, and a M.S.M in Management, with concentrations in Operations Management and Information Technology Management, from the Georgia Institute of Technology.
-Jennifer spent 10 years in industry prior to beginning her academic career.
-After completing her engineering degree, she was employed as a Process Engineer with Alumina Partners of Jamaica (Alpart), an international subsidiary of Kaiser Aluminum.
+After completing her engineering degree, she was employed as a Process Engineer with Alumina Partners of Jamaica (ALPART), an international subsidiary of Kaiser Aluminum.
 After completing her master’s degree she held several operations management related positions which included her roles as a Logistics Project Manager with Ricoh USA, as a Demand Manager for JM Huber and as a Supply Chain Consultant and Project Manager with INFOR, where she led projects for various clients including General Motors Electromotive (GM EMD), Primesource Building Products, Ansell Healthcare and General Motors Service and Parts Operations (GM SPO).